 The site is identified under the Solent Wader and Brent Geese Strategy as Primary Support habitat.
 Mitigation is identified under the submitted Winter Bird Mitigation Strategy which proposes a refuge on the north of the proposed housing development adjacent to the Hayling Island Brent Goose Refuge (E26).
-The area would be actively managed by the RSPB to provide permanent foraging for Brent Geese and other waders during the winter.
+The developer is currently negotiating with the RSPB to take on ownership of this area to provide permanent foraging for Brent Geese and other waders during the winter.
 A legal agreement will be necessary to secure this avoidance and mitigation package in perpetuity.
 As long as such a legal agreement is secured through the planning process, the proposed development will not affect the status and distribution of key bird species and therefore the development will not act against the stated conservation objectives of the European sites.